RishabhMaurya3/Code-Review-Assistant/README.md

 A **smart AI-powered code review tool** built with **MERN Stack** and **local LLM integration** using **Ollama (Phi-3 model)**.

-🧠 It analyzes code, detects errors, suggests fixes, and provides corrected code — similar to ChatGPT and VSCode AI assistants, but *fully locally powered*.
+🧠 It analyzes code, detects errors, suggests fixes, and provides corrected code — similar to VSCode formatting, but *fully locally powered*.

 ---